flutter/website/faq.md

 ## I heard Apple rejects apps built with third-party frameworks, is that true?
 Will Apple reject my Flutter app?

 We can't speak for Apple, but Apple's policies have changed, and they have allowed apps built with systems like Flutter.
-Of course, Apple is in ultimately in charge of their ecosystem, but our goal is to continue to do everything we can to ensure Flutter apps can be deployed into Apple's App Store.
+Of course, Apple is ultimately in charge of their ecosystem, but our goal is to continue to do everything we can to ensure Flutter apps can be deployed into Apple's App Store.